-You should only ever edit posts by customers if you are removing profanities, removing personal information, or fixing a broken link.
-Editing may be appropriate if the post has valid points and deleting the post is not desirable (see deleting guidelines below).
+You should rarely need to edit a post from a player.
+However, it may be useful to remove personal information, or fix a broken link.
+Editing may be also be appropriate in cases where the post contains valid points and deleting the post is not desirable (see deleting guidelines below).

 Deleting Threads or Posts

 Deleting content sends a powerful message to users and should be reserved for highly offensive content or things like phishing attempts.
 It should only be done when something is clearly in violation of the Steam Community Rules And Guidelines

 If there are multiple negative threads pertaining to the same issue, you are encouraged to merge them together.

 Merging threads is useful for combining a number of discussions with the same topic into one thread.
 You may want to do this if there are a bunch of threads reporting the same bug or asking the same question, as it allows you then to reply to all those users at once, or simply foster a collaborative discussion among users that are having a similar experience.
 This tool is especially helpful for keeping your discussions organized without censoring users.

 Locking threads should be treated with similar care as deleting.
 Users will continue to create new threads if they feel that a thread was prematurely locked.
 However, if a thread has turned into a non-constructive argument between users, or derailed entirely off topic, you should consider locking it.
 It is often helpful to post in a thread prior to locking it, explaining why it was locked.